mlrun/mlrun/docs/serving/available-steps.md

 ## Data Transformations

-The below table lists the available data-transformation steps.
-Another table right next to it details the ingestion engines support of these steps.
+The following table lists the available data-transformation steps.
+The next table details the ingestion engines support of these steps.

 | Class name            | Description                           |
 |----------------------------|--------------------------------------------------------------|